yeonwha/hamburger_eating_game/README.md

 - Once the build is done, the app will be automatically running.
 - Touch the screen to move player's sprite, or move mouse to change the sprite's position.

+## Demo video
+To see the 10 seconds demo video, please click the below image.
 [![](https://img.youtube.com/vi/SzfStb8fbE8/maxresdefault.jpg)](https://www.youtube.com/watch?v=SzfStb8fbE8)